Unity Health Toronto: St. Joseph’s Health Centre

 - Over 23,000 clinic visits per year

 - Quality care to a diverse spectrum of patients that make up our population

 - Multiple allied health professionals on staff and the opportunity to work within a multidisciplinary health care team

-- A full-time nurse practitioner, clinical pharmacist, social worker, behavioural chance specialist, registered dietician and mental health outreach worker
+- A full-time nurse practitioner, clinical pharmacist, social worker, behavioural change specialist, registered dietician and community mental health worker

 Our unique location is at the crossroads of the inner city and its surrounding urban/suburban base.
 This means that our residents experience the full spectrum of family medicine.